An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

-Thus the two terms on the left-hand side agree except in the first factors of the integrands; the difference of the two integrals can be simplified using the addition law, and gives a result independent of $x$; setting $x=v$ gives the desired result. \end{proof}
+Thus the two terms on the left-hand side agree except in the f\/irst factors of the integrands; the dif\/ference of the two integrals can be simplif\/ied using the addition law, and gives a result independent of $x$; setting $x=v$ gives the desired result. \end{proof}

 Similarly, we have the following.
 Let

 \begin{lem} For any $BC_1$-symmetric theta function $G_n$ of degree $n$,

 In particular,